 Atherosclerosis

 The main factor in the appearance of ischemia is the formation of many small atherosclerotic plaques, gradually increasing in the lumens of the coronary arteries and narrowing the lumen of these vessels.
-In the early stages of the development of the disease, plaques do not impair blood flow, and the process does not manifest itself clinically.
+In the early stages of the disease, plaques do not impair blood flow, and the process does not manifest itself clinically.
 The gradual growth of the plaque and the simultaneous narrowing of the vessel duct can provoke the manifestation of signs of ischemia.

 Cardiosclerosis

-Cardiosclerosis is complicated by a violation of the heart rhythm (extrasystole, arrhythmia), protrusion of a fragment of the heart wall (aneurysm).
-The danger of an aneurysm is that the slightest stress can cause it to rupture, which leads to instant death.
+Cardiosclerosis is complicated by a violation heart rate(extrasystole, arrhythmia), protrusion of a fragment of the heart wall (aneurysm).
+The danger of an aneurysm is that the slightest tension can cause it to rupture, which leads to instant death.

 Diagnosis of the disease is carried out using an electrocardiogram and ultrasound of the heart.